EemeliSyynimaa/tuni-sustainable-assignment-4/README.md

 This is an assigment for Tampere University.
 It is a very simple Python application to view Finnish electricity production, consumption and emission factors for a specified duration.
 The results are displayed in a chart.

+The app uses data from Fingrid via their open data API: https://data.fingrid.fi/.

 ## Install

 - Install Python3 (and pip): https://www.python.org/downloads/